 A: If your pet is injured or killed by another animal, you may be entitled to receive "compensatory" damages.
 The amount may include the purchase price of a similar pet, registration of a purebred animal, licensing, shots, and training costs.
 Additionally, if you spent additional money on your pet -- other than for normal veterinary bills -- you should be compensated for such sums.
 In some cases, you may be able to receive compensation for mental anguish, loss of the companionship of the pet, and even punitive damages.
 Because the laws differ in each state, you should check with an attorney for further information.

 Dog Bite Injuries?
-Get a Free Claim Review Today
+Get an Attorney's Help with Your Claim

 We all love "man's best friend," but no one loves getting injured by him.
 Dog bites can cause major physical and emotional damage to a person.
 If you or someone you love has been injured by someone else's pet, now is the time to learn more about the law.
-Start the process with a free claim review from a personal injury attorney who specializes in dog bite injuries.
+Start the process by speaking with a personal injury attorney who specializes in dog bite injuries.

 Contact a qualified personal injury attorney to make sure your rights are protected.